From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

 1938 Omaha World-Herald advertisement announcing its grand opening.

-He first named it Capoccia’s Beer Garden but soon after changed it to New Roma Beer Garden.
-Perhaps the last name proved too difficult for some Americans to pronounce.
+Naturally, he named it Capoccia’s Beer Garden.
+Perhaps difficulty saying the name led John to change it to New Roma Beer Garden shortly thereafter.
 I suspect the new name was inspired by the capital city of his homeland.

 Since I couldn’t find a photo of the bocce ball court at Roma Beer Garden, here’s one in Brooklyn, NY that should give you some idea of what it looked like.
 Photo courtesy of NYC Parks.

-Roma must have had a prominent outdoor area given its name and the fact that it introduced the sport of bocce to Omaha after creating the first public court.
+Roma must have had a prominent outdoor area, a tradition that continues today.
+The bar is said to have introduced the sport of bocce to Omaha after creating the first public court.
 As was common at the time, the lounge featured live music and dancing on the weekends in addition to stiff drinks in a cozy, relaxing environment.

 1974 Omaha World-Herald advertisement for Romana Lounge.